winedarksea/AutoTS/README.md

 **Forecasting Model Selection for Multiple Time Series**

-Package for forecasting with open-source time series implementations.
+AutoML for forecasting with open-source time series implementations.

 For other time series needs, check out the list [here](https://github.com/MaxBenChrist/awesome_time_series_in_python).